aksimhal/aksimhal.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!

-I completed my graduate studies at Duke University, studying image processing under the supervision of Dr. Guillermo Sapiro.
-My current research focuses on studying the effects of cord blood infusions on neurological development for children with autism spectrum disorder by analyzing their connectome.
-I also research methods for analyzing brain tissue labeled with antibodies and imaged via confocal microscopy.
+I completed graduate school at Duke University (PhD, 2019), studying image processing with Dr. Guillermo Sapiro.
+My current research focuses on the effects of cord blood infusions on neurological development in children with autism spectrum disorder by analyzing their connectome.
+I also research methods for analyzing brain tissue labeled with fluorescent antibodies and imaged via light microscopy.

-A list of my publications can be found [here](https://scholar.google.com/citations?user=NefDuV0AAAAJ&hl=en).
+My publications can be found [here](https://scholar.google.com/citations?user=NefDuV0AAAAJ&hl=en).

-I'm also the founder of [Bull City Classrooms](https://bullcityclassrooms.org), a Durham nonprofit that organizes volunteer events at local elementary schools on Saturday mornings.
+I'm also the founder of [Bull City Classrooms](https://bullcityclassrooms.org), a Durham nonprofit that organizes volunteer events at elementary schools on Saturday mornings.

-Cheers,
-Anish